Colorado Fishing Information and FAQ

 *License fees include a 25¢ search & rescue fee and a 75¢ Wildlife Education surcharge.

-Dates and fees information provided by Colorado Division of Wildlife for additional hunting information please visit Colorado Division of Wildlife
+Dates and fees information provided by Colorado Parks and Wildlife.
+For additional hunting information please visit Colorado Parks and Wildlife

 All waters of the state are open to fishing without a license in the first full weekend of June.